nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2017-07-project-lead-and-advisor.md

 **Achievements**
 - • Doubled the team's long-term velocity, without compromising quality, by providing support for the entire team, fostering knowledge sharing, addressing functional and technical bottlenecks as well as introducing a more Agile and engaged mindset.

-- • Reduced time-to-market to gain traction among the new customer base.
+- • Helped define a roadmap to ensure product-market fit.
 - • Set up a software development process which paved the way for the company to replace its legacy platform with this new one.
 This process successfully underwent an audit from EY.
+- • Reduced time-to-market to gain traction among the new customer base.